Rob-C-89/evening_meal_planner/README.md

 7. A user login which saves restrictions and customised meals for future use.

 8. The option for the user to choose their own meal plan from the data centre, rather than see a random selection.

+### Input Validation

+1. When entering their restrictions, the user is prevented from responding with anything other than letters, whitespace and commas.
+The user can also not enter nothing and press enter.
+This is to prevent incorrect data input, and to encourage the user to write in the correct format to generate lists of items.

+2. If the user's restrictions take the filtered meal list to below 7 items, they are requested to add their own meals, until the list has a minimum of 7 items.

+3. On adding personal meals, the user is again prevented from entering anything other than letters, whitespace and commas, or inputting empty data, for the name, contains and recipe attributes.
+The same validation is not used for the recipe link, as this may contain numbers and symbols.

 ## Testing